pnxenopoulos/awpy/CONTRIBUTING.md

 # Contributing to Awpy

 Hi!
 We're happy to have you here.
-Thank you for considering contributing to Awpy.
+Thank you for considering making a contribution to Awpy.
+Contributions come in various forms -- from bug reports, to writing example documentation, to proposing and implementin gnew features.
+This is a guide on how to make contributions to Awpy.
+If you have any bugs or feature requests, please use [GitHub Issues](https://github.com/pnxenopoulos/awpy/issues).
+Otherwise, please keep reading.

 ## Python code